Reading and Writing in the Global Workplace

 - “Static to Dynamic: Professional Identity as Inventory, Invention, and Performance in Classrooms and Workplace,” with Joanna Schreiber.
 Technical Communication Quarterly, forthcoming 2013.
 Print.

-- "Performing Ordinary: Politicians, Celebrity, & the Politics of Representation on Entertainment Talk," Popular Culture Studies Journal, accepted for publication.
+- "Performing Ordinary: Politicians, Celebrity, & the Politics of Representation on Entertainment Talk," Popular Culture Studies Journal, forthcoming 2014.

-- “Politainment,” co-authored with Kristina Riegert, The International Encyclopedia of Political Communication, MA: Wiley-Blackwell, invited article under review.
+- “Politainment,” co-authored with Kristina Riegert, The International Encyclopedia of Political Communication, MA: Wiley-Blackwell, forthcoming 2014.

 - “I’m Not a Celebrity but I Play One on Late-Night TV: The Problem with Politicians and Celebrity.”
 In Venomous Speech and Other Problems in American Political Discourse, Vol. 2, edited by Clarke Rountree, Praeger, 2013.